ukrishnas/LPSharp/CLP/README.md

 - We could link libClp into Google.OrTools package and use this solver by invoking the MPInterface `Solver.CreateSolver("CLP_LINEAR_PROGRAMMING")`.
 This reproduces the approach envisaged by OR-Tools developers.
+Some Clp options are not exposed by clp_interface.cc.
+For example, we may want to use ClpSolve::automatic algorithm or call ClpSolve::setSpecialOption() to replicate the good benchmark performance of `Clp.exe -either`, but this would require enhancements to clp_interface.cc.